 If an elderly resident isn’t receiving the necessary healthcare (doctor consultations and prescription drugs) they require, this could be seen as neglect.

-If you observe any of these indicators of abuse against an elderly resident in their nursing home or community care setting, it is vital to report it immediately to the appropriate authorities and contact an elder law attorney who can protect their interests.
+If you observe any of these indicators of abuse against an elderly resident in their nursing home or community care setting, it is vital to report it immediately to the appropriate authorities and contact a Houston nursing home abuse Lawyer who can protect their interests.